nrfconnect/sdk-nrf/doc/nrf/ug_thread.rst

 The |NCS| provides support for developing applications using the Thread protocol.
 This support is based on the OpenThread stack, which is integrated into Zephyr.

-For information about how to start working with Thread in |NCS|, see the following pages:

 .. toctree::
    :maxdepth: 1